Cross-Attention is Not Enough: Incongruity-Aware Dynamic Hierarchical Fusion for Multimodal Affect Recognition

 \subsubsection{Baselines}

-We perform a comparative study against our approach, considering three aspects: 1) mainstream models that have been widely compared; 2) models using the same crossmodal Transformer as ours (with $^{\diamond}$); 3) models with similar sizes to ours (with parentheses showing size).
+We perform a comparative study against our approach, considering four aspects: \textbf{1)} models using conventional features; \textbf{2)} models using feature from LPM (with $^{\dag}$); \textbf{3)} models using the same crossmodal Transformer as ours (with $^{\diamond}$); \textbf{4)} models with similar sizes to ours (with parentheses showing size).
 The baselines are as below: